Verizon’s 5G performance is still wildly uneven — will it be ready for 2020 iPhones?

-Like it or not, there’s no single way to characterize all mobile phone users — usage models vary between individuals and even their circumstances on a given day, such that the person who typically needs cell service only during a daily commute or walk might become dependent on it during a trip or temporary change of life, such as a pandemic.
+Like it or not, there’s no single way to characterize all mobile phone users — usage models vary between individuals and even their circumstances on a given day.
+The person who typically needs cell service only during a daily commute or walk might become dependent on it during a trip or temporary change of life, such as a pandemic.
 If any broad generalization can be made across users, it’s that many people want consistently fast cellular service throughout the day and night, wherever they may need it.

 5G has been marketed as a universal solution to cellular speed concerns, using new technologies to raise both the floor and ceiling for internet performance in public places, homes, offices, and factories.
 But 21 months after top U.S. carrier Verizon launched the “world’s first” 5G network in four cities, and 16 months after it started offering 5G for mobile phones, its network performance is anything but consistently fast.
 RootMetrics noted in March that Verizon’s highest 5G availability rate in a given city (Chicago) was around 3%, and that its millimeter wave towers whipsawed between good and great performance in the few places where they’re available.
 Last month, the BBB’s National Advertising Division took Verizon to task for overhyping its 5G footprint, and subsequently censured AT&T for misleading customers about “5G” performance.